We-are-Q-Division/Q-Division/Lean UX Canvas Details.md

-# The lean UX Canvas
+# Filling out the lean UX Canvas

 #### Product vision
 Thinking and doing become so much bigger with a compelling vision.
 Larry Page’s vision to digitize all the books in the world sounded insane, but once he started scanning books manually in his office and timing it with a metronome, he did the calculations and all of a sudden it seemed possible.